e271828e/Flight.jl/docs/notes/design/framework_spec.md

 <a id="g-w"></a>**`w` (private intermediates)** — the optional second slot of an output stage's
 return, `(y, w)`: an `isbits`-leaf NamedTuple of values the component computes for its own later use.
-Private by construction — no cell, no contract entry, nothing to wire, list, filter or address — travelling exactly one hop by [§5.2][s5-2]'s law, SSA-passed within a fused pass, probe-observed in type and checked at the nominal activation only ([§11.3][s11-3], [§12.5][s12-5]).
+Private by construction — no cell, no contract entry, nothing to wire, list, filter or address — travelling exactly one hop by the law ([§5.2][s5-2]), SSA-passed within a fused pass, probe-observed in type and checked at the nominal activation only ([§11.3][s11-3], [§12.5][s12-5]).
 The inspection path for one is promotion to a declared output.